CTheCheese93/portfolio-piece/src/Goals.md

 * Using specific selectors was the biggest key, the time it took to come to that solution was a common gotcha with scraping.
 I'm taking this as a lesson to get specific fast instead of trying to avoid messy selectors
 * We've now successfully scraped all the information, next step is to get the data into a CSV file
 * CSV file creation is functioning as well as CSV importing to confirm there is no data loss during conversion
 * Next steps are to start building out the SQLite functionality, we're doing this to get the initial FailedBanks table built with the information we currently have.
-Afterward we will
+Afterward we will Scrape Bank Failures.
 ## Game Development
 ### Snake
 ### 2048